- Ph.D., Sociology, University of Washington, 1980

 - Funding: National Institute of Child Health and Human Development (2013-16, PI), Russell Sage Foundation (2010-13), National Science Foundation (2005-08, Investigator), Brookings Institution (2002-04), National Science Foundation (1993-99, co-PI), American Sociological Association/MOST (1994-96, PI), National Science Foundation (1987-90, PI), National Institute of Child Health and Human Development (1985-86, PI)

 - Lee, Barrett A., John Iceland, and Chad R. Farrell.
-Forthcoming.
+2014.
 "Is Ethnoracial Residential Integration on the Rise?
 Evidence for Metropolitan and Micropolitan America Since 1980."
-In John R. Logan (ed.), Diversity and Disparities: America Enters a New Century.
+Pp. 415-56 in John R. Logan (ed.), Diversity and Disparities: America Enters a New Century.
 New York: Russell Sage Foundation.